|Birth: ||Sep. 19, 1735|

 I believe Christian was the father of William Storkey I (who right now is little more than a concept) and grandpa of William Storkey II who is much more real, and of whom we even have a picture.

-The burial location below is most likely correct based on Christian's obituary but cannot be proven due to the lack of church records, and the inability to be completely certain that it is the only Baptist church extant in the area during Christian's life and passing.
-But the man lived there, and fought at Brandywine, and no one knows another Baptist church nearby so I think we're pretty solid.
+The burial location below is most likely correct based on Christian's obituary.
+It is confirmed that Brandywine was the first Baptist church in Delaware County and was not followed by another until the establishment of Marcus Hook in 1789, and later Ridley in 1830.
+While this Marcus Hook congregation existed at the time of his death, it seems most unlikely he would have traveled there.
+Brandywine is the only Baptist church extant in the area during Christian's life and passing.
+The man lived there, and fought at Brandywine, and there was no other Baptist church nearby so we're pretty solid.

 Brandywine Baptist Church Cemetery